SalihMezraoui/NamePad/README.md

   - **less-plugin-clean-css** for CSS minification.

 ## Demo
-For a detailed demonstration of the application, including screenshots and an analysis of the results, please refer to the **Documentation.pdf** located in the **latex-vorlage-ausarbeitung** folder of this repository.
-The documentation includes visual aids in the section **"Ergebnisse und Analyse"** for a deeper understanding of the application’s functionality and user interface.
+For a demonstration of the application, please refer to the **Screenshots** folder in this repository.
+It contains images that highlight the key features and user interface of the application.

 ## Acknowledgments
 - Special thanks to **Christian Bettinger, M. Sc.**, for his guidance on the system architecture and support throughout the project.